WebXoX/mem42/README.md

 -   **Multi-Agent Reasoning**: A team of specialized "philosopher" agents (Logic, Creativity, etc.) work in parallel on the backend to brainstorm approaches to a query.
 -   **Engram-Based Memory**: An AI "Knowledge Architect" reads entire documents to create rich, conceptual summaries (engrams) for a more meaningful knowledge base.
 -   **Advanced RAG Pipeline**: Implements a server-side, multi-step Retrieval-Augmented Generation process with real-time streaming of results to the frontend.
--   **Dockerized Environment**: The entire full-stack application is containerized with `docker-compose` for easy, one-command setup and consistent deployment.

 ## Architectural Overview